By Richard Esplin, Head of Product at Dock Labs

 The Way We Have Always Done I.T.

-Identity and access management (IAM) systems hold sensitive data that is critical for our organizations to function.
-These systems are juicy targets for hackers who can make a profit from selling the data or holding it hostage.
+Most identity and access management (IAM) systems hold sensitive data that is critical for our organizations to function.
+Though it is theoretically possible to use hashing, salting, and encryption techniques to secure an IAM database against attackers, in the real world these systems are juicy targets for hackers who can make a profit from selling the data or holding it hostage.

-The traditional approach to securing these systems is to host them in fortified castles surrounded by walls of authentication and moats of firewalls.
+The traditional approach to securing these systems is to host them in fortified castles surrounded by walls of authentication, moats of firewalls, and locks of encrypted storage.

-Applications that connect to these systems are either deployed within the trust boundary, or require integration through special tunnels that penetrate the layers of security.
-Each of these integrations becomes a new attack vector that has to be protected lest the entire network becomes compromised.
+Applications that connect to these systems are either deployed within the trust boundary, or require integration through APIs that tunnel through the layers of security.
+Each of these integrations can be a new attack vector that has to be protected lest the entire network is compromised.

 And Then Systems Propagate